-Certification Program, Application procedures, Application approvals, and the development of a proposed annual budget and fee schedule.
-The committee is also responsible for assuring affordable access to the Certification Program (see Articles VI, VII, and X and Appendix C and D).

-- B. Audit Committee.
-The Audit Committee shall be responsible for issues concerning the administration and oversight of the Certification Program's Compliance Audits (see Article VIII and Appendix E). - C. Remediation Committee.
+- Certification Program, Application procedures, Application approvals, and the development of a proposed annual budget and fee schedule.
+The committee is also responsible for assuring affordable access to the Certification Program (see Articles VI, VII, and X and Appendix C and D). - B. Audit Committee.
+The Audit Committee shall be responsible for issues concerning the administration and oversight of the Certification Program's Compliance Audits (see Article VIII and Appendix E). - C. Educational Requirements Committee.
+The Educational Requirements Committee shall be responsible for issues concerning the administration and oversight of the Certification Program's Educational Requirements.
+The development of all RMAI education programming shall be managed by the Board's Education Committee. - PC.
+Remediation Committee.
 The Remediation Committee shall be responsible for issues concerning the administration and oversight of Deficiencies and Remediation within the Certification Program.
 The members of the Remediation Committee shall include the Committee Chair, the consumer representative on the Council, the Executive Director, the last individual serving as President of the Board who is not currently on the Board, the last individual serving as Council Chair who is not currently on the Board, and up to two additional individuals selected by the Committee Chair (see Article IX and Appendix F).
-Pursuant to section 9.10 of this Governance Document, the RMAI Board may contract the responsibilities of the Remediation Committee to an independent nonprofit corporation. - D. Standards Committee.
-The Standards Committee shall annually review and recommend changes to the Certification Program to the Council to ensure the program continues to meet the goals set forth in the mission statement (see Articles I and V and Appendix A, B, and C). - 4.2 Additional Committees and Task Forces.
+Pursuant to section 9.10 of this Governance Document, the RMAI Board may contract the responsibilities of the Remediation Committee to an independent nonprofit corporation. - E. Public Relations & Marketing Committee.
+The Public Relations & Marketing Committee shall be responsible for educating and promoting the Certification Program with RMAI membership, the receivables management industry, press, public officials, and the general public.
+This shall include the development of all physical and electronic publications and resources, provided that they are developed jointly with the appropriate subject matter committees.
+All written material shall be approved or developed in collaboration with the Board's Editorial Committee to ensure a consistent message from RMAI. - FD.
+Standards Committee.
+The Standards Committee shall annually review and recommend changes to the Certification Program to the Council to ensure the program continues to meet the goals set forth in the mission statement (see Articles I and V and Appendix A, B, and C). be responsible for issues concerning the administration and oversight of the Certification Program's Certification Standards. - 4.2 Additional Committees and Task Forces.
 The Council may establish additional committees or task forces in their discretion with the appointment of Chairs made by the Council Chair. - 4.3 Ex-Officio Members.
-The Council Chair and the consumer representative on the Council may serve as an ex-officio member of the Administration & Budget, Audit, and Standards Committees.
+The Council Chair and the consumer representative on the Council may serve as an ex-officio member of the Administration & Budget, Audit, and Standards

+Committees.
 In the event the Board contracts with an independent nonprofit corporation to fulfill the duties of the Remediation Committee, in accordance with section 9.10, such corporation may appoint an ex-officio representative to participate on the Audit Committee and the Standards Committee unless it is also serving in the role of the consumer representative on the Council.